eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-combination with the Wallet Provider backend, provides a dashboard allowing the User to lodge a complaint about a suspicious Relying Party presentation request to the DPA of the Member State that provided their EUDI Wallet.
+combination with the Wallet Provider backend, provides a dashboard allowing the User to lodge a complaint about a suspicious Relying Party presentation request to the DPA of the Member State that provided their Wallet Unit.
 For more information and requirements, see \[Topic 50\].

 The dashboard also enables the User to request a Relying Party to immediately erase personal data.
 For more information and requirements,